The statistically anisotropic curvature perturbation generated by f(\phi)^2 F^2: Introduction

 \section{Introduction}

 \dlabel{intro}

 The observed primordial curvature perturbation $\zeta(\bfx)$ presumably originates in the early universe, and a central task of theoretical cosmology is to determine its origin and the evolution $\zeta(\bfx,t)$.
 It is usually supposed to be generated from the perturbation of one or more scalar fields, making it statistically isotropic which is consistent with observation.
 But it may also receive a contribution from one or more vector fields, making it statistically anisotropic.
-Observation does allow significant anisotropy and in particular a spectrum of the form\footnote {We use hats to indicate unit vectors} \be \calpz(\bfk) = \calpz(k) \dlabel{gstardef} \ee is allowed with $|g_*|\lsim 10\mone$.
-The upcoming PLANCK results will give $|g_*|\lsim 10\mtwo$ barring a detection \cite{anis}.
+Observation does allow significant anisotropy and in particular a spectrum of the form\footnote {We use hats to indicate unit vectors} \be \calpz(\bfk) = \calpz(k) \dlabel{gstardef} \ee with $|g_*|\lsim 10\mone$ \cite{anisWMAP}. \mdf{The latest results of the \emph{Planck} satellite are consistent with zero $g_*$ at $3\sigma$ level \cite{anisPlanck}.
+However, the upper bound on $g_*$ implied by the \emph{Planck} results is not computed yet, though it is expected to be $|g_*|\lsim 10\mtwo$ \cite{anis}.}

-Most schemes invoke a $U(1)$ gauge field $B_\mu$.
-If the field has the canonical kinetic term and no coupling to gravity, its spectrum increases with wavenumber like $k^2$, and its contribution to the spectrum of $\zeta$ has the same behaviour making it almost certainly negligible on cosmological scales \cite{ouranis}.
+Most schemes invoke a $U(1)$ gauge field $B_\mu$ \mdf{(see e.g. \cite{vecreview} for a review).} If the field has the canonical kinetic term and no coupling to gravity, its spectrum increases with wavenumber like $k^2$, and its contribution to the spectrum of $\zeta$ has the same behaviour making it almost certainly negligible on cosmological scales \cite{ouranis}.
 One way of avoiding this may be to keep the canonical kinetic term but invoke a coupling to gravity given by $-R B_\mu B^\mu/6$.
-This apparently \cite{nonmin,ouranis} generates a flat spectrum but the model has instability and (possibly) non-linearity \cite{ghost} and it is not known \cite{health} whether or not these spoil the prediction.
+This apparently \cite{ouranis,nonmin} generates a flat spectrum but the model has instability and (possibly) non-linearity \cite{ghost} and it is not known \cite{health} whether or not these spoil the prediction.